 Both platforms offer plugins and extensions to enhance functionality within the eCommerce environment.
 The choice may depend on the specific requirements of your business, developer resources, and the level of customization needed.
 Merchants with coding expertise may appreciate the flexibility of Stripe’s API, while those seeking a straightforward setup may find PayPal’s integration process more accessible.

-🎯 Our verdict: In terms of ease of configuration and integration, we pick PayPal as it is easier to use and does not complicate things for you.
+Our verdict: Regarding ease of configuration and integration, we pick PayPal as it is easier to use and does not complicate things for you.

 3. Payment Processing Time